Baby Sun Rose: Shade-Loving Charmer

 How much water you should give your plant with each watering depends on the diameter of your plant and will change as it grows.
 You can use this chart as a guide.

-If you are growing baby sun rose in a pot, be sure to let the plant dry out completely between waterings to avoid root rot.
+If you’re growing baby sun rose in a pot, be sure to let it dry out completely between waterings to avoid root rot.

 Should You Fertilize?